BeejLuig/BeejLuig.github.io/_posts/2016-08-14-viewport_units_and_responsive_cubes.markdown

 A detailed explanation of viewport units is <a href="https://web-design-weekly.com/2014/11/18/viewport-units-vw-vh-vmin-vmax/" target="_blank">here</a>, but I will keep mine brief.

-In the words of <a href="http://www.w3schools.com/css/css_rwd_viewport.asp" target="_blank">W3 Schools</a>, the **viewport** is the The viewport is the user's visible area of a web page.
+In the words of <a href="http://www.w3schools.com/css/css_rwd_viewport.asp" target="_blank">W3 Schools</a>, the **viewport** is the user's visible area of a web page.
 Obviously viewport sizes vary from screen to screen, so it's easy to see how viewport units can come in handy to create responsive elements.

 There are four different types of viewport units, but I only used two to create a responsive cube.